Young Lives in Ethiopia

-Through our pro-poor sample we are building up a comprehensive picture of what poverty means for children in Ethiopia today.
-We are interested in children's subjective experience and views about their lives as well as more standard poverty measures.
+Through our pro-poor sample we are building up a comprehensive picture of what poverty means for young people in Ethiopia today.